-Professor Futatsugi is now working for AIST (National Institute of Advanced Industrial Science and Technology, Tsukuba, Japan) as a visiting researcher and for NII (National Institute of Informatics, Tokyo, Japan) as a specially assigned professor concurrently.
-He worked for JAIST (Japan Advanced Institute of Science and Technology, Nomi, Japan) from 1993 to 2017 as a professor and is a professor emeritus at JAIST.
-He worked for ETL (Electrotechnical Laboratory of Japanese Government) from 1975 to 1993, and stayed at SRI (SRI International, Menlo Park, California) from 1983 to 1984 as an International Fellow.
+Kokichi Futatsugi worked for JAIST (Japan Advanced Institute of Science and Technology, Nomi, Japan) from 1993 to 2017 as a professor and is a professor emeritus at JAIST.
+Professor Futatsugi now has research positions at AIST (National Institute of Advanced Industrial Science and Technology, Tsukuba, Japan) and at CAL (CATS Advanced Laboratory, Yokohama, Japan).
+He worked for ETL (Electrotechnical Laboratory of Japanese Government) from 1975 to 1993, and stayed at SRI (Stanford Research Institute, Menlo Park, California) from 1983 to 1984 as an International Fellow.

 Professor Futatsugi's primary research goal is to design and